Tesho Akindele: International career

 Akindele attended a youth training camp of the Canadian youth national team in 2009 and played for Canada's U-17 national team in a friendly against Costa Rica on April 2, 2009.
 On November 5, 2014, it was reported that Akindele had turned down a call-up from Canada with a view to represent the United States instead, and on January 9, 2015, he was called up to the United States senior team camp ahead of friendly matches versus Chile and Panama.
 He did not play in either friendly due to not having an American passport at the time of the friendlies.

 However, on April 14, 2015, Canada coach Benito Floro told media that Akindele was "99.9 percent" going to represent Canada instead of the United States, and on June 2, Akindele accepted a call-up to the Canada national team for two 2018 FIFA World Cup qualifying matches against Dominica.
 He made his debut for Canada against Dominica on June 11.
 He scored his first goal for Canada on June 16 in the return leg against Dominica at BMO Field in a 4–0 victory.
 Akindele scored his second Canada goal in a 1–1 friendly draw in June 2016 with Azerbaijan.

 Having been left out of the original 23-man squad for the 2021 CONCACAF Gold Cup, Akindele was called-up by Canada at the quarter-final stage on July 23 as an injury replacement for Ayo Akinola.
 He appeared as a 70th-minute substitute against Costa Rica as Canada progressed to the semi-finals with a 2–0 win.

 Personal life

 Akindele has two children with his wife Taylor, an accountant.
 He has a bachelor's degree in engineer and master's degree in finance.

+After soccer

 Akindele is an urbanism activist who advocates for mixed-use development and affordable housing, largely through social media.
+Akindele also became a real estate developer, focused on urban settings.
+Akindele began his interest in real estate development by getting involved in the YIMBY movement while in Orlando.

+Akindele became a development analyst for ATCO Properties & Management to work on the Camp North End project in Charlotte, North Carolina.
+Akindele later became a retail leasing associate for Jamestown L.P..